IAIK/CrySIL/README.md

 #### ObjectBuilder
 	Factory class to create PKCS11Objects from list of ATTRIBUTEs.
 Resposible for default value handling.

+###Skytrust part
-##The Skytrust part consists of the classes
+The Skytrust part consists of the classes
 #### Token
   implements IToken Interface for Skytrust server. uses PKCS11SkyTrustMapper to convert Skytrust objects into PKCS11Objects